 No games are played on Saturday's of long weekends

-The KBA have advised that players need to be marked as eligible to play on the sheet for a minimum of 7 games to qualify, except for U19 boys who need to be marked as eligible on the sheet for a minimum of 6 games to qualify due to a shortened fixture.
+The KBA have advised that players need to be marked as eligible to play on the sheet for a minimum number of games to qualify.
+The minimum number of games is confirmed closer to the Season start and will be updated here when known.
 Information on being marked as eligible to play on the scoresheet is outlined below

 For the avoidance of doubt, if a player is in uniform and able to play, even if they do not get on the court (e.g. coaches decision), their name and number should be on the scoresheet.
 Only players who are not at the game, or not able to play as they are injured, or are not in uniform, should be crossed off.

 The persons fulfilling score-bench duties are reminded that they are deemed to be officials for the duration of the game and should behave in a manner expected of game officials (fair, un-biased etc - Refer to Basketball Victoria code of conduct BV Codes of Conduct).
 Scorers should be reasonable and respectful in their approach to confirming which players are noted at being at the game or not.
 Any issue or dispute in the matter will ultimately be decided by the referees of the game on the day.
 The bylaws will be updated to reflect this change in time.